arjunsurendran24/outlier-detection-iqr/README.md

 # Output

 For each ROI_ID there will be a text file which contains
-1. No Outliers! - If there are not outliers
+1. No Outliers! - If there are no outliers
 2. The outlier datapoints for that ROI_ID which is outside the thresholds

 # References